alia3g8ar/Popcorn/README.md

 # 🎬🍿 Movie Info App

-A responsive and engaging application for retrieving movie information using React and Tailwind CSS.
-With this app, you can easily search for movie names and view comprehensive information, including actor photos, ratings, and other details.
+"A responsive and engaging application for retrieving movie information using React and Tailwind CSS.
+With this app, you can easily search for movie names, view comprehensive information, including actor photos, ratings, and other details, and save your favorite movies in a personalized playlist."

 ## 🍿🌟 Features